 Last changed

-Sign InContainer image for building Go applications with FIPS
+Sign UpContainer image for building Go applications with FIPS

 :

-This image provides go toolchain that produces FIPS compliant binaries.
-It is go toolchain compiled with golang-fips/go patches applied.
+This image provides a Go toolchain for producing FIPS compliant binaries.
+For this purpose, the image is compiled with [golang-fips/go (FIPS enabled Go using OpenSSL)]](https://github.com/golang-fips/go) patches applied.
 They are further enhanced to always default to FIPS mode, without ability to opt out.
-For non-FIPS toolchain see go

 Binaries built with this edition of go on Linux: